 Just to reiterate: it took Mr D — who’s pretty handy with his tools — around an hour and a half to put the play kitchen together.

 If you’re going to buy it as a Christmas gift, I’d recommend that you set aside some time beforehand to assemble it all; to ensure that your budding chefs will be able to cook up a storm on Christmas morning!

-I am proud to be a GLTC testing team member but all thoughts, words and images, as ever, are entirely my own.
+GLTC kindly gave the twins this play kitchen to put through its paces but all thoughts, words and images, as ever, are entirely my own.